 Whether you will be watching your favorite football matches at home of from the various stadium this season, be rest assured that emerging technologies will be the third-eye that will help to monitor in-play events.
 Such exponential technologies have been integrated in the system to improve the quality of the game of football.
-They include drones, beacons, virtual reality, and wearables, which will aid referees, fans, coaches, stadium owners, and even players to monitor the progress of the game for enhanced entertainment and the NFL odds for the 2017 season.
+They include drones, beacons, virtual reality, and wearable, which will aid referees, fans, coaches, stadium owners, and even players to monitor the progress of the game for enhanced entertainment.

 The following are the five leading technological advancements that will barrage the football network in the 2017 season.

 1. Machine Learning & Wearables

 With the aim of improving the performance of players in the long run, players will have trackers that will help to gather vital information about their actual progress during the game.
 Many fans may not see these sports trackers embedded under their players’ jerseys, but these gadgets feed a lot of data into machine learning systems.
 In the process, coaches can compare and contrast their players’ activities, including agility, speed and acceleration, and distinguish those who are at their peak performance and those who needs rest.
 These wearables will become inevitable in the forthcoming seasons, as franchises could use the data to negotiate contracts as well.

 Since injuries have become inevitable in the sport of football, mixed reality practice helps to reduce them by including holograms in the training ground, especially for receivers.
 The Baltimore Ravens have already introduced this technology for every player to prevent unforeseen injuries even during practice battles.
 The receivers are provided with mixed reality helmets with the aim of experiencing an on-field practice similar to an actual game where they run against defenses without fatally colliding into opponents.